 - – The offering of time-appointed deliveries, whose need is more felt both among grocery (as many families, for example, order grocery once a week and add items day by day until they are satisfied with their cart) and non-grocery shoppers (how many need homeware or make-up now?).

 - – Professional drivers incentivized not only for speed but for quality of service.

 - – Machine learning that improves routes and single stops wave after wave.

 - – Advanced real-time tracking that eliminates anxiety and boosts successful first-try deliveries.

-In the era of flexibility, it is the ability to choose custom-made options that drives conversions and loyalty.
-This, on the long run, will be the new normal.
+In the era of flexibility, it is the ability to choose custom-made options that drive conversions and loyalty.
+This, in the long run, will be the new normal.